fluencelabs/ethdenver-2023/README.md

 * adding additional RPC methods to accommodate specific or custom EVM implementations
 * supporting different API key submissions mechanisms such as a string in the request header

 Prices of USDC 3,000, USDC 2,000 and USDC 1,000 are available for best three submissions.
-Please fork [fRPC Starter](./fRPC-Starter/), generously document your solution, provide a dockerized demo of your solution and provide a three to five minute video shilling your masterpiece.
+Please fork [fRPC Starter](./fRPC-Starter/), generously document your solution including the contract address you received from `fluence deal deploy`, provide a dockerized demo of your solution and provide a three to five minute video shilling your masterpiece.

 ### Rules